apigee-labs/rapier/README.md

 known and adopted, we provide a tool that will generate an Open API Specification (OAS - formerly known as Swagger) document from a Rapier specification.
 The generated OAS documents spell out the conventions used by Rapier in a way that is familiar to many, and allow you to learn the precise details of the HTTP messages implied by a Rapier specification, the HTTP specifications and our additional conventions.
-Generating OAS documents is also useful for integrating with tools that are OAS-based, or for communicating with people who know OAS but not Rapier.
+Generating OAS documents is also useful for integrating with tools that are based on OAS, or for communicating with people who know OAS but not Rapier.

 OAS remains important for documenting APIs that follow a service-oriented rather than a data-oriented design pattern, or follow different conventions to the ones Rapier currently understands, or are less consistent than Rapier APIs.
 Rapier is designed to complement, not replace, OAS.

 Rapier also includes SDK generators for Javascript and Python.
 In the future we may work on test tools, and server implementation frameworks.

 <a name="footnote1">\[1\] Following Fred Brooks, we take consistency as being the primary measure of quality of an API.
 “Blaauw and I believe that consistency underlies all principles.
 A good architecture is consistent in the sense that, given a partial knowledge of the system, one can predict